doraemonKX/DigitToWord/README.md

 A file named dict including all the words that we can translate to.
 Each line contains one word.

-Phone numbers that needs to be translated.
-Input following the message given by the programme.
+Phone numbers that need to be translated.
+Please enter one phone number each time following the message given by the programme.

 Output:

-A double dimensional array constains all the translations.
+A double dimensional array containing all the translations.

 ## Files:
-Solution.java: contains main method, read input and give output
+Solution.java: main method, read input and give output

 Translate.java: read dictionary and translate words